 What happens to equity release on death?

-Equity release is growing in popularity, as more people consider unlocking the money tied up in their homes.
-If you’re looking into this, or you’re looking after the financial affairs of someone who’s died with a plan in place, you’ll probably want to understand what happens to equity release on death.
+If you’re looking into equity release, or you’re looking after the financial affairs of someone who’s died with a plan in place, you’ll probably want to understand what happens to equity release on death.

 Here we explain:

-• How equity release affects your partner or joint mortgage holder
+• How does equity release affect your partner or joint mortgage holder when you die?

 How does equity release work when you die?